systemdemo/workshop/workshop/SERVICES/systemd-analyze-nginx.md

 [root@eth50-1 ~]# curl -I localhost:80
 ```

-The security just drop top 4.8… we made it… final things to add, that might be over kill
+The security just drop top 4.8... we made it... final things to add, that might be over kill:

-# the overkill
+# The Overkill

 ```ini
 [service]